lolcommits/lolcommits-lolsrv/README.md

 ## Development

-Check out this repo and run `bin/setup`, to install all dependencies and generate docs.
+Check out this repo and run `bin/setup`, this will install all dependencies and generate docs.
 Run `bundle exec rake` to run all tests and generate a coverage report.